Donna: How about you, are you alright?Written by Steven Moffat.

-- Stable Time Loop: The Sonic Screwdriver, among others.
-Many of River Song's mannerisms and rules, including "spoilers!" and the blue diary, she initially got from the Doctor, who in turn got them from her.
-We see one "end" of their time loop here, and another end (although there are at least three) in "Let's Kill Hitler".
+- Stable Time Loop: The sonic screwdriver, many of River Song's mannerisms and rules, including "spoilers!" and the blue diary, she initially got from the Doctor, who in turn got them from her.
 Another example is opening the TARDIS with a click of the fingers; the Doctor hadn't even thought of doing that until River mentioned it, but she was remembering about how he used to do it.

 - Staring Down Cthulhu: The "look me up" scene is the Doctor confronting a swarm of living shadows and making them blink.

 - Swiss Army Weapon: The Doctor's got his screwdriver, and River's got hers, which has a red setting and dampeners.

-- Trust Password: River manages to convince the Doctor to trust her by telling him his real name.
+- Trust Password: River convinces the Doctor to trust her by telling him his real name.

-- The Un-Reveal: River Song knows the Doctor's real name, but only whispers it to the Doctor.
-We never hear it in "Forest of the Dead", and have still yet to as of series 7.
+- The Unreveal: River Song knows the Doctor's real name, but only whispers it to the Doctor.
+We never hear it in "Forest of the Dead", and still have yet to.

 - Virtual Ghost: The final fate of River and her crew is to live forever as data inside the Library's hard drive.

 - Wham Line: